rezozero/tree-walker/README.md

 2. Create a custom *Walker* class **extending** `AbstractWalker`.
 You’ll notice that `AbstractWalker` is very strict and prevents overriding its *constructor* in order to abstract all `WalkerInterface` instantiations from your business logic. **All your custom logic must be included in `definitions` and `countDefinitions`.**
 3. Add `definitions` and `countDefinitions` from your custom *Walker*.
 A *definition* `callable` must return an `array` (or an *iterable* object) of your items.
 A *countDefinition* `callable` must return an `int` representing your items number. *CountDefinitions* are optional: `AbstractWalker::count()` method will fallback on using `AbstractWalker::getChildren()->count()`.
-4. Instantiate your custom Walker with your root item and your context object
+4. Instantiate your custom Walker with your root item, and your context object

 Here is some pseudo PHP code example: